 On April 2, 2013, the facilities of YPF in the La Plata refinery were hit by a severe and unprecedented storm, which caused a fire and consequently affected the Coke A and Topping C units in the refinery.
 These incidents temporarily affected the crude processing capacity of the refinery, which had to be stopped entirely.
 Seven days after the event, the processing capacity was restored to about 100 mbbl/d through the commissioning of two distillation units (Topping IV and Topping D).
 Coke A unit is out of service permanently and Topping C unit was launched back in late May, after a technical and human effort of great relevance.
-As a consequence, YPF continues with the settlement process of the incident with the insurance company.
+As a consequence, YPF continues with the settlement process of the incident, with the insurance company.

-Based on the documentation provided to the insurance adjuster appointed by reinsurers, and after their analysis, in November 2013 YPF requested an advanced payment on account of the total compensation that will result from this process of US\$ 300 million.
+Based on the documentation provided to the insurance adjuster appointed by reinsurers, and after their analysis, in November 2013 YPF requested an advanced payment on account of the total compensation that will result from this process of US\$ 300 million (US\$ 227 million for material damage and US\$ 73 million for consequential loss).
 This advance was accepted, recognized and paid by the reinsurers and, consequently, was recorded in YPF's statement of comprehensive income for the year ended on December, 31, 2013.
 Likewise, YPF continues with the settlement process of the claim.
 For some subsequent periods, presentations to the insurers had been submitted.
-Consequently a second partial payment of US\$ 130 million has been request, this payment was received during the third guarter of 2014.
-The loss of profit coverage period for this incident will be extent until January 16, 2015.
+Consequently a second partial payment of US\$ 130 million has been request, this payment was received during the third quarter of 2014.
+The loss of profit coverage period for this incident will continue until January 16, 2015.

-During the nine-month period ended on September 30, 2014, complying with accounting standards, the Company has accounted an income of 1,632, that were recorded in the statement of Comprehensive income, under the captions "revenues" and "Cost of sales", depending on the nature of the claimed concept.
+As of December 31, 2014, in accordance with accounting standards, the Company has recorded an income of 2,041, that were included in the statement of Comprehensive income, under the captions "revenues" and "Cost of sales", depending on the nature of the claimed concept.

-- Cerro Divisadero: On March 21, 2014 a fire incident damaged the facilities of Oil Treatment Plant of Cerro Divisadero in Mendoza, belonging to the North Mendoza business, located 59 kilometres south from Malargüe city.
+• On March 21, 2014 a fire incident damaged the facilities of Oil Treatment Plant of Cerro Divisadero in Mendoza, belonging to the North Mendoza business, located 59 kilometres south from Malargüe city ("The Plant").
 In the mentioned facilities crude oil production from the fixed assets located in North Malargüe and South Malargüe was treated.
 As a consequence of the incident the facilities were almost completely unusable with the corresponding production loss.

-The incident was reported to the corresponding insurers and reinsurers and at the present time YPF is in the process of evaluation of the costs of rebuilding the Oil Treatment Plant as well as the loss of production.
+The incident was reported to the corresponding insurers and reinsurers and at the present time YPF is in the process of evaluation of the costs of rebuilding the Plant as well as the loss of production.